Stationary black diholes: The 4-parameter dihole solution in physical parametrization

 \section{The 4-parameter dihole solution in physical\\ parametrization}

 As was already mentioned, the $\s$-representation of the solution is only an intermediate step on the way of obtaining the physical parametrization in terms of the Komar quantities.
 Once the $\s$-representation is known, our further actions are the following: we must first try to express the parameter $q$ in terms of the individual Komar charge $Q$ of any of the dihole constituents, thus rewriting the solution in the parameters $M$, $R$, $Q$ and $\s$, and then find the form of $\s$ in terms of $M$, $R$, $Q$ and $J$, $J$ being the individual Komar angular momentum, from Smarr's mass formula, by considering the latter an algebraic equation for $\s$.
+Mention here that although the coordinate distance $R$ is not an invariantly defined quantity, its introduction instead of the proper distance integral $\int\sqrt{f^{-1}\exp(2\gamma)}|_{\rho=0}dz$ is justified by the possibility to obtain simple analytical formulas very suitable for carrying out the physical analysis.

 The mass formula for black holes discovered by Smarr \cite{Sma} relates the mass $M$, angular momentum $J$ and charge $Q$ of a black hole to several quantities evaluated on the horizon: the surface gravity $\kappa$, horizon's area $S$ and angular velocity $\Omega^H$, and the electric potential $\Phi^H$.
 The formula reads \be M=\frac{1}{4\pi}\kappa S+2J\Omega^H+Q\Phi^H =\s+2J\Omega^H+Q\Phi^H, \ee the Komar quantities $M$, $J$ and $Q$ being defined by the integrals \cite{Tom} \bea M&=&-\frac{1}{8\pi}\int_{H} \omega\Omega_{,z} d\varphi d z, \\ J&=&\frac{1}{8\pi}\int_{H}\omega \left[-1-{\textstyle\frac12}\omega\Omega_{,z}+\tilde A_\varphi A'_{\varphi,z}+(A_\varphi A'_\varphi)_{,z}\right] d\varphi d z, \\ Q&=&\frac{1}{4\pi}\int_{H} \omega A'_{\varphi,z} d\varphi d z, \eea with $\Omega={\rm Im}(\E)$, $A'_\varphi={\rm Im}(\Phi)$, $\tilde A_\varphi=A_\varphi+\omega A_t$ (note that the metric functions $\omega$ and $\gamma$, as well as the potential $\tilde A_\varphi$, take constant values on the horizon), while the form of the constants $\kappa$, $S$, $\Omega^H$ and $\Phi^H$ is given by the formulas \cite{Tom,Car} \be \kappa=\sqrt{-\omega^{-2}e^{-2\gamma}}, \quad S=4\pi\sigma\sqrt{-\omega^{2}e^{2\gamma}}, \quad \Omega^H=\omega^{-1}, \quad \Phi^H=-A_t-\Omega^H A_\varphi. \ee